 Blood sugar Levels

 When one eats high amounts of sugar, then the body must also produce high amounts of insulin to convert glucose into energy.
-If insulin needs to released in high mounts, estrogen and testosterone can rise causing increased PMS symptoms.
+If insulin needs to released in high mounts, estrogen and testosterone can rise causing increased Pre menstrual symptoms.
 In addition, unstable blood sugar levels can cause the release of cortisol (stress) and progesterone (needed for ovulation).
 If too much progesterone is being used, there may not be enough to support ovulation and fertility.

 some ways to balance bloods sugar levels is to eat balanced meals, limit coffee (especially on an empty stomach), and reduce the amount of added sugars in your diet.